Maxiviper117/360-to-planer-images/README.md

 1. **Coordinate Mapping:**

-   - The tool maps Cartesian coordinates from the output plane to spherical coordinates based on specified yaw and pitch angles.
+   - The tool maps Cartesian coordinates from the output plane to spherical coordinates based on specified yaw and multiple pitch angles.
    - Rotation matrices are applied to accurately adjust the view direction.

 2. **Color Interpolation:**